nimaxio/Electricity_Prices/README.md

-# Electricity Prices
+# AEMO Electricity Demand & Prices

-AEMO wholesale electricity settlement prices by states in 2020.
+AEMO wholesale electricity demand and settlement prices by states in 2020.